 Dubrovnik was first established around 7th century, and was an independent republic for 450 years (1358-1808).
 The city remained independent throughout the rule of the Roman, Napoleon, and Turkish empires as a seaport with open trade.
 Dubrovnik then became a part of the Austro-Hungarian empire, and then finally Yugoslavia.

 The secession of Croatia from former communist Yugoslavia in 1991 is a sensitive subject for many Dubrovnik locals.
-The area was attacked during the war, and people had to either stay and fight in the war or flee as refugees.
+The area was attacked during the war by the Yugoslavian army, and people had to either stay and fight in the war or flee as refugees.
 Even the famed Old Town, a UNESCO heritage site, was completely destroyed.
 Today most of the area is restored, and is one of the safest places in the world.

 Dubrovnik locals take pride in their identity and are very much a product of their past.
 Many will consider Dubrovnik separate from the rest of Croatia, as if it still is a republic.
 The local economy depends heavily on tourism, and has tactfully marketed Dubrovnik’s unique features.
 Dubrovnik is very welcoming towards foreigners, but locals share a special bond that is harder to explain than it is to break.